-Germany-based biotechnology company BioNTech opened its first modular messenger ribonucleic acid (mRNA) vaccine manufacturing facility in Kigali, Rwanda, to promote sustainable vaccine production and end-to-end vaccine supply in African Union member states.
+Germany-based biotechnology company BioNTech opened its first modular messenger ribonucleic acid (mRNA) vaccine manufacturing facility in Kigali, Rwanda, to promote sustainable vaccine production and end-to-end vaccine supply in African Union (AU) member states.

-BioNTech has invested approximately $150m in the facility.
-The ground-breaking ceremony for the facility was held in June 2022, which occurred after the European Union and Rwanda Food and Drugs Authority signed a Twinning agreement to enhance Rwanda’s regulatory environment for medical items and vaccines.
+BioNTech invested approximately $150m (€127.13m) in the facility.
+The groundbreaking ceremony for the facility was held in June 2022, which occurred after the EU and the Rwanda Food and Drugs Authority signed a Twinning agreement to enhance Rwanda’s regulatory environment for medical items and vaccines.

 BioNTech’s mRNA vaccine facility development